 When Can You Charge a Solar Power Bank?

-Now that you know that it’s the photons that charge your solar power bank and not the heat, you can charge your solar bank anywhere.
+Now that you know that the photons charge your solar power bank and not the heat, you can charge your solar bank anywhere.
 However, the location should have unobstructed sunlight exposure for optimum charging.

 Can You Charge Solar Power Bank In Indirect Sunlight?